tenbaht/blog/content/about.md

 * [reflow oven](/tags/reflow-oven/): Control electronics and software
 * [SMT pick and place machine](https://hackaday.io/project/158261-simple-pick-and-place-head):
   Develop and build, using DC motors from inkjet printers
+* Porting the [SMC3 DC motor controller](https://github.com/tenbaht/servo-motor-controller) for the
+  ATmega328/Arduino Uno and for use with gcc.

 Available tools: